-- 2.3.3 The responsibility for the development and implementation of an FMI's recovery plan rests with the FMI itself.
+2.3.3 The responsibility for the development and implementation of an FMI's recovery plan rests with the FMI itself.
 The plan should be formally endorsed by the FMI's board of directors or equivalent governing body.
-The FMI should have an effective governance structure and sufficient resources to support the recovery planning process.
-This includes clearly defining the responsibilities of board members, senior executives and business units, and identifying a senior executive responsible for ensuring that the FMI observes recovery planning requirements and that recovery planning is integrated into the FMI's overall governance processes. - 2.3.4 Consistent with Principle 2 of the PFMI, the interests of all stakeholders who are likely to be affected by the recovery plan should be considered by the FMI's board when the plan is being developed and implemented.
-It is particularly important that those who would bear losses or liquidity shortfalls are appropriately involved in the formation of the plan.
+The FMI should have an effective governance structure and sufficient resources to support the recovery planning process and implementation of its recovery plan, including any decision-making processes.9 In particular, this includes clearly defining the responsibilities of board members, senior executives and business units, and identifying a senior executive responsible for ensuring that the FMI observes recovery planning requirements and that recovery planning is integrated into the FMI's overall governance processes.

+2.3.4 Consistent with Principle 2 of the PFMI, the interests of all stakeholders who are likely to be affected by the recovery plan should be considered by the FMI's board when the plan is being developed and implemented.10 It is particularly important that those who would bear losses or liquidity shortfalls are appropriately involved in the formation of the plan.
 Mechanisms for involving relevant stakeholders (which may include indirect participants and linked FMIs) in the board's decision-making process may include consultation processes as well as representation on the board or on risk or other relevant committees.
 As opinions among stakeholders are likely to differ, the FMI should have clear processes for identifying and appropriately managing the diversity of stakeholder views and any conflicts of interest between stakeholders and the FMI.